All Episodes

 They get no federal money.

-These life-saving machines cost more than most centers can afford, and your tax-deductible donation of fifteen thousand dollars, that'll place a machine in a needy woman's center, saving countless lives for many years to come.
+And your tax-deductible donation of $15,000, that'll place a machine in a needy woman's center, saving countless lives for many years to come.

-All right, 25 now, till the top of the hour.
+All right, 25 now to the top of the hour.

 We'll get to your calls coming up.

-You know, if you if you need any more clear distinction between a justice system that exists for one party versus how it exists for another party, well, just compare and contrast the treatment of Donald Trump.
+You know, if you need any more clear distinction between a justice system that exists for one party versus how it exists for another party, well, just compare and contrast the treatment of Donald Trump.

 Of course, you know, how many more indictments would there be?

-We're gonna have five of them.
+We're going to have five of them.

-Um, and then meanwhile, you have the Biden, Joe Biden's bribery scandal allegation, it couldn't be any more clear where we are here.
+And then meanwhile, you have the Biden, Joe Biden's bribery scandal allegation.

 Oh, they're laying in the street outside the hotel because there's no rooms at the inn.

-Our justice system a disaster.
+Our justice system, a disaster.

 An FBI politicized, weaponized.

-The DOJ politicized, weaponized.
+DOJ politicized, weaponized.

 Oil prices now hit multi-month highs because of tightening supply.